André Alexis: Career

-The Quincunx Cycle (2014-)
+The Quincunx Cycle (2014–2021)

-Also in 2014 Alexis published Pastoral, the first in a planned series of five books on philosophical themes called the Quincunx Cycle.
+Also in 2014, Alexis published Pastoral, the first in a planned series of five books on philosophical themes called the Quincunx Cycle.
 Alexis has said that he had planned the cycle and completed Pastoral as early as 2009, but was unable to find a publisher until he came to Coach House Books in Toronto.

 Alexis has described his plan for the cycle as having been inspired by Thomas Browne's The Garden of Cyrus, or The Quincuncial Lozenge, or Network Plantations of the Ancients, naturally, artificially, mystically considered (1658).
 Browne's frontispiece features an epigraph from Quintillian's Institutio Oratoria (VIII.3.ix) on the planting of fruit trees:

 quid illo quincunce speciosius, qui, in quamcumque partem spectaveris, rectus est?

 What more splendid prospect than [trees planted in] the quincunx?— which, however you might look, offers straight lines to the eye.

-Fifteen Dogs, the second book in Alexis' Quincunx, was published in 2015.
-It won Alexis the 2015 Scotiabank Giller Prize and the Rogers Writers' Trust Fiction Prize, was shortlisted for a Toronto Book Award, and went on to win the Canada Reads competition in 2017.
+Fifteen Dogs, the second book in Alexis's Quincunx, was published in 2015.
+It won him the 2015 Scotiabank Giller Prize and the Rogers Writers' Trust Fiction Prize, was shortlisted for a Toronto Book Award, and went on to win the Canada Reads competition in 2017.

-The third book in the cycle, The Hidden Keys, was published in 2016, notably labelled "Quincunx 4."
+The third book in the cycle, The Hidden Keys, was published in 2016, notably labelled "Quincunx 4".

 In 2017, Alexis won the prestigious Windham-Campbell Prize, awarded by the Beinecke Rare Book and Manuscript Library at Yale University, for his body of work to date.
-The Windham-Campbell judges praised his “astonishingly clear, supple prose that propels readers through the complex philosophical questions... that have preoccupied him through two decades of work.”
+The Windham-Campbell judges praised his "astonishingly clear, supple prose that propels readers through the complex philosophical questions... that have preoccupied him through two decades of work."
 Alexis also sat as a juror for that year's Scotiabank Giller Prize.

 The next book in his cycle, Days by Moonlight (Quincunx 5) was published in 2019, winning Alexis his second Rogers Writers' Trust Fiction Prize.
 The book was also longlisted for the 2019 Giller Prize.
 While promoting the book, Alexis suggested that after the final part of the cycle had been published, he would revise the entire cycle.

 While completing the cycle, Alexis also wrote Metamorphosis: a Viral Trilogy, a three-part audio drama inspired by the COVID-19 pandemic in Canada, which was released in conjunction with TO Live, SummerWorks and Canadian Stage.
 In October 2020, his career-spanning collection of short stories, The Night Piece, was published by Penguin Random House Canada.

 Alexis published the fifth and final instalment Ring (Quincunx 3) in 2021.